FACEValue: Worker falls 18 feet from wet roof, dies

 Issued by: Washington Fatality Assessment and Control Evaluation (FACE) Program

 Date of incident: March 8, 2018

-A 50-year-old roofer died when he fell 18 feet from a house roof.
+A 50-year-old roofer died when he fell 18 feet from a residential roof.
 He had 20 years of experience as a roofer and had worked for his employer for two years.
 He was part of a three-person crew installing a metal roof on a two-story house.
 Shortly after 8 a.m., the crew was setting up for the day and light rain was falling.
 The victim, wearing a harness, climbed up a ladder and onto the roof, which had an 8/12 pitch.
 No one else was on the roof as he walked horizontally along it for about 25 feet.
 The crew supervisor was working below in the yard.
 After a few minutes, the supervisor called to the victim, but received no answer.
 He went looking for the victim and found him lying unconscious on a concrete patio.
 The victim died while being transported to a hospital.
 The cause of death was listed as “multiple blunt force injuries” resulting from the fall.
 The state investigator found that the rope grab lifeline was attached to a roof anchor, but the victim wasn’t tied off to it when he slid on the wet roof underlayment and fell.